Seacoast defense in the United States

-Seacoast defense was a major concern for the United States from its independence until World War II.
+Seacoast defense was a major concern for the United States from its independence through World War II.
 Before airplanes, many of America's enemies could only reach it from the sea, making coastal forts an economical alternative to standing armies or a large navy.
-After the 1940s, it was recognized that fixed fortifications were obsolete and ineffective against aircraft and missiles.
-However, in prior eras foreign fleets were a realistic threat, and substantial fortifications were built at key locations, especially protecting major harbors.

-The defenses heavily depended on fortifications but also included submarine minefields, nets and booms, ships, and airplanes.
-Therefore, all of the armed forces participated in seacoast defense, but the U.S. Army Corps of Engineers played the central role in constructing fixed defenses.
+Substantial fortifications were built at key locations, especially protecting major harbors.
+Seacoast defense also included submarine minefields, nets and booms, ships, and, later, airplanes.
+The U.S. Army Corps of Engineers played the central role in constructing fixed defenses, but all of the armed forces participated.

 Designs evolved and became obsolete with changes in the technology available to both the attacking forces and the defenders.
 The evolution of the U.S. seacoast defense system is generally identified among several "systems", which are somewhat defined by the styles used, but more so by the events or trends which periodically stimulated new funding and construction.
 The division of the early forts into the First and Second Systems was made by later historians, and appears officially in an 1851 report by Chief Engineer Joseph Totten, probably the most prolific builder of masonry forts in American history.

+After the 1940s, it was recognized that fixed fortifications were obsolete and ineffective against aircraft and missiles.

 Early defenses

 At the beginning of the American Revolutionary War, many coastal fortifications already protected the Atlantic coast.
-Prior to independence from Britain the colonies bore cost and responsibilities for their own protection.
+Before independence from Britain, the colonies bore cost and responsibilities for their own protection.
 Urgency would wax and wane based on the political climate in Europe.
 Most defenses were artillery protected by earthworks, as protection from pirate raids and foreign incursions.
 In the American colonies and the United States, coastal forts were generally more heavily constructed than inland forts, and mounted heavier weapons comparable to those on potential attacking ships.
 Though seldom used, the forts were a deterrent.
-During the Revolution additional forts were built by both sides, usually to meet specific threats.
+During the Revolution, additional forts were built by both sides, usually to meet specific threats.
 Those built by Patriot forces were called Patriot batteries.